gmazzap/Tela/README.md

 ##How much code is needed for a single simple ajax task in WordPress?

-In this [**Gist**](https://gist.github.com/Giuseppe-Mazzapica/40d924560e098dfbab31)  you can find 2 files, one for the PHP part and one for the JS part of a super-simple ajax action, using all the best practices and recomendations for ajax in WordPress.
+Have a look at [ajax chapter](http://www.wptherightway.org/javascript/README.html#ajax) in "WordPress The Right Way" by Tom J Nowell ([@tarenday](https://github.com/Tarendai)).
+In code samples there, counting both PHP and JS, there are more than 40 non-comment, relevant, lines of code.

-Counting both files there are 43 non-comment, relevant, lines of code.
 And note that **code like that must be wrote again and again for every ajax action**: if you have dozen of actions you have to multiply that code for every action... what a pain!

 If you are a newbie developer you are probably scared.